-A special thanks goes to Faith (a ChronologyTruth Patron) for selecting this article topic as the topic for their “January 2020 article”.
-The complete list of Ctruth Patron sponsored content.
+A special thanks goes to the Ctruth patron Faith for selecting this article topic as the topic for their “January 2020 article”.
+Here is the complete list of Ctruth Patron sponsored content.

 This article is primarily based on Chapter 2 of Fomenko’s Krishna and Buddha (2016).
 It contains my summary of the chapter, as well as some of my commentary.

 Fomenko’s main source is the “Father of the Krishna Consciousness Movement”, Abhaya Caranāravinda Bhaktivedānta Svāmi’s Krishna, the Supreme Personality of Godhead (1970).
 AC Bhaktivedānta Svāmi primarily uses the Bhagavad-Gita and the Srimad-Bhagavatam.